ThePhOeNiX810815/Endpoint-Status-Checker/README.md

 # To-Do List

-Nothing by now, if you have something to suggest you can use 'Feature Request' button on application main window and send your Feature Request or Improvement, or create Issue.
+Nothing by now, if you have something to suggest you can use 'Feature Request' button on application main window and send your Feature Request or Improvement, or create GitHub Issue.

 # Compiling From Source Code